miloszhygen/bee-shop/README.md

 A fully working shop with all that is needed to start selling stuff like honey and bees.

+A running demo can be found at [https://bee-shop-git-develop-milosz.vercel.app/](https://bee-shop-git-develop-milosz.vercel.app/)

 # Prerequisites

 Node version `18`  is required to run this project.
 You can use [nvm](https://github.com/nvm-sh/nvm) to install and manage node versions.